jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/README.md

 ## Prerequisites

 The solution does a check of the template when you use the provided scripts.
-It does require that [Programmatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/) is enabled for the Barracuda Next Gen Firewall F BYOL or PAYG images.
+It does require that [Programmatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/) is enabled for the Barracuda CloudGen Firewall BYOL or PAYG images.
 Barracuda recommends use of **D**, **D_v2**, **F** or newer series.

-This ARM template uses the Standard Load Balancer which is currently in preview.
-To enable this feature you need to run a couple of Powershell or Azure CLI 2.0 commands which can be found on the [Microsoft documentation page of this Standard Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview#preview-sign-up)

 ## Deployment

+Deployment of the ARM template is possible via the Azure Portal, Powershell or Azure CLI.
 The package provides a deploy.ps1 and deploy.sh for Powershell or Azure CLI based deployments.
 This can be peformed from the Azure Portal as well as the any system that has either of these scripting infrastructures installed.
 Or you can deploy from the Azure Portal using the provided link.

+### Azure Portal

+To deploy via Azure Portal you can use the button below to deploy this reference architecture into your Azure subscription.
+Once you click on this the Azure Portal will ask you for your credentials and you are presented with a page to fill in minimal variables: Resource Group, Location, Admin password and Prefix.
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjvhoof%2Fngf-azure-templates%2Fmaster%2FNGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>
 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fjvhoof%2Fngf-azure-templates%2Fmaster%2FNGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD%2Fazuredeploy.json" target="_blank">
     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+### Azure CLI

+To deploy via Azure Cloud Shell you can connect via the Azure Portal or directly to [https://shell.azure.com/](https://shell.azure.com/).

+- Start up Azure Cloud Shell from the Azure Portal or go directly to [https://shell.azure.com](https://shell.azure.com/)
+- Download the latest version of the ARM templates in the persistant clouddrive:
+`cd ~/clouddrive/ && wget -qO- https://github.com/jvhoof/ngf-azure-templates/archive/master.zip | jar xv && cd ~/clouddrive/ngf-azure-templates-master/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/ && ./deploy.sh`
+- Answer the questions asked by the script: location, prefix and password.

+### Azure Powershell

+To deploy via Azure Cloud Shell you can connect to the Azure Cloud Shell via [https://shell.azure.com/](https://shell.azure.com/).

+- Start up Azure Cloud Shell from the Azure Portal or go directly to [https://shell.azure.com](https://shell.azure.com/)
+- Download the latest version of the ARM templates in the persistant clouddrive:
+`cd ~\clouddrive\; Invoke-WebRequest -Uri "https://github.com/jvhoof/ngf-azure-templates/archive/master.zip" -OutFile "~/clouddrive/master.zip"; jar xf master.zip; cd "~/clouddrive/ngf-azure-templates-master/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/"; .\deploy.ps1`
+- Answer the questions asked by the script: location, prefix and password.

 ## Deployed resources
 Following resources will be created by the template: